Maff1t/Maff1t.github.io/_posts/2019-07-13-AntiDebugging.md

 In the end, to debug this program we had to patch it in two steps.
 The first one to avoid self-debugging, and the second one to adjust the flow of the program, deleting *int 3* exceptions.

-Those tricks are wide-spread in malwares as anti-analysis techniques, and are really funny for reversers.
+Those tricks are widespread in malwares as anti-analysis techniques, and are really funny for reversers.
 It was a really interesting program to reverse ;)

 Bye, Maff1t